Ryan Poles Gives a Positive Injury Update On All But One Player

 He also provided more good news on the T.J.
 Edwards front, as the linebacker should be back in time for training camp.
 That was the most surprising update of the bunch, as Edwards suffered a fractured fibula in last week's win over Green Bay in the Wild Card Round.
 With it being so late in the year, there were questions surrounding his availability for the start of next season.

-He also said that Shemar Turner, Dayo Odeyingbo, Zah Frazier, Kiran Amegadjie, and Jaylon Johnson are all on track to return for training camp.
+He also said that Shemar Turner, Dayo Odeyingbo, Zah Frazier, Terell Smith, and Kiran Amegadjie are all on track to return for training camp.
 Frazier is the only one who was previously a question mark in that regard (although his recent update regarding the situation was a positive sign), and it's great to hear that he is in a good spot going forward.
 His chances of making the roster will increase significantly if the team is unable to bring Nahshon Wright back this offseason.

 Unfortunately, his comments regarding left tackle Ozzy Trapilo were less optimistic.
 He said that he should be back at some point late next season.